Ludwig von 88

-Ludwig von 88 is a French punk rock and alternative rock band mostly active in the 1980s and 1990s, celebrated in the French underground scene.
+Ludwig von 88 is a French punk rock and Comedy rock band mostly active in the 1980s and 1990s, celebrated in the French underground scene.
 In 2019, the band released their first album in a decade, and have continued to remain active, releasing a further four albums in 2023 to celebrate their 40th anniversary.
-Their music is quite similar to that of influent French punks Bérurier Noir (both bands were initially signed with the Bondage Records indie rock label): two-fingered and distorted guitar chords and drum machine as a drummer but can also imitate reggae or medieval music ("Messire Quentin").
-Their lyrics evolved along their career from nonsensical and often juvenile humour to something more serious and sometimes social and political.
+Their music is similar to that of influent French punks Bérurier Noir (both bands were initially signed with the Bondage Records indie rock label): two-fingered and distorted guitar chords, over a drum machine, with reggae influences.
+Their lyrics range from nonsensical and often juvenile humour to social and political commentary.

-The band had different line-ups, among which the most famous from the late 80’s featured Karim Berrouka on vocals, Nobru (real name Bruno Garcia, his new pseudonym is Sergent Garcia) on guitars, Laurent and then Charlu on bass, and Jean-Mi on programming.
+The band had different line-ups, but in the late 80s featured Karim Berrouka on vocals, Nobru on guitar, Laurent and then Charlu on bass, and Jean-Mi on programming.
 Past members include Olaf, Gondrax (François Gondry, bass player) and Laurent Manet.